yangxuan8282/wechat-remote/README.md

 ## Tips:
- - For security reasons, this scripts will only process the message from yourself.(You can comment [this](https://github.com/yangxuan8282/wechat-remote/blob/master/wechat_remote.py#L32) line to toggle it.)
  - Some WeChat account can't send message to himself, you should use [filehelper](https://github.com/yangxuan8282/wechat-remote/tree/filehelper) branch, and send commmands to filehelper
  - User should avoid sending commmands like `aria2c` or `apt-get`, use wrapper instead, because the [docs](https://docs.python.org/3/library/subprocess.html#subprocess.Popen.communicate) for Popen.communicate [1] say explicitly: " Wait for process to terminate.", so new commands won't process until those commmands fininsed